 Factor Calculator

-Find all factors, prime factors, and prime factorization of any number.
-Check if a number is prime or composite.
+Find all factors and prime factors of any number

 Enter a Number